Skip to main content Skip to footer

 2. Conduct a risk assessment

-Your actions for each risk will depend on which category they fall into after your risk assessment.
+Your actions for each risk will depend on the category it falls into after your risk assessment.
 For example, as we mentioned earlier, you might decide to accept all “Low” category risks, reduce or transfer “Medium” risks, and avoid all “High” category risks.

 3. Treat the risks